We need to keep talking about inequality in Britain

 Yesterday, Oxfam joined again the chorus of voices saying that this 'austerity' business in the UK is not inevitable - "about time some big hitters stepped up", someone said on Twitter - and that it's hitting those at the bottom the hardest.

 In our new report, we talk about how those with low incomes in Britain are being hit from all sides by a perfect storm of rising food and fuel prices, changes and cuts to benefits, unemployment or jobs that don't pay, and cuts to public services.
-But this wasn't just an inventory of what's affecting the people our partners work withtoday.
-The most
+But this wasn't just an inventory of what's affecting the people our partners work with today.
+The most important

 And speaking of taxation: illegal tax evasion and unacceptable tax avoidance cost Britain £35 billion last year.
 To put it in context, here's what that amount of money could buy: